STEP 1: Pick Location > STEP 2: Pick a Counselor > STEP 3: Schedule Appointment

 Many years ago (after far too many years beating my head into a wall), I participated in a personal development program which changed my life.
 I was able to see the paradigms which had been wrecking my life for decades.
 As I embraced the work, my life improved.
 I sought other ways to slay the dragons in my past.
 As each one fell, my life improved significantly.
 For me, exploration never ends.
 This inspired me to pursue a career in the counseling field.

 I am currently enrolled at Denver Seminary working toward my Master’s Degree in Clinical Mental Health Counseling.
 In 2017 I graduated summa cum laude from Colorado Christian University with a degree in Psychology and a minor in Biblical Studies.
 I served as the volunteer director for a singles ministry at a local church and published a book called Dating, Sex and Jesus.
 I have worked for a local substance abuse program, Mental Health Center of Denver, and the Salvation Army.
 I am well versed in the Alcoholics Anonymous “Big Book” as well as the “Big Red Book” of Adult Children of Alcoholics.
 I have great respect for 12-Step programs and anyone who has the courage to face substance abuse and ask for help.
 I have assisted several people with hoarding problems when they were forced to move.
 During practicum at Denver Seminary, I counseled married couples and young adults dealing with transitions in life.
-I live with and care for my elderly and disabled parents and enjoy helping others navigate caring for their own parents as life becomes increasingly complicated.
+I enjoy helping others navigate caring for their own loved ones as life becomes increasingly complicated.

 I am an avid gardener and enjoy dancing, walking, pickleball, and having all sorts of adventures with my friends.
 I love spending time with God in His creation and being constantly amazed at His brilliant engineering and unsurpassable and constant love.
 I have two beautiful adult daughters and one gorgeous granddaughter all whom I see as often as possible.
 I love reading non-fiction, listening to informative podcasts, and watching an occasional documentary.
 There is always something new to learn!